milliCoulomb/tetraMOC/README.md

 Provides logging utilities for the application.

 - **Features**:
-  - Log messages with different severity levels: INFO, WARNING, ERROR.
+  - Log messages with different severity levels: **INFO**, **WARNING**, **ERROR** and **RUNNING**.
+There is a hierarchy of severity levels, with INFO being the lowest and RUNNING the highest.
+If the severity level of a message is lower than the one set in the logger, the message will not be displayed.

 ### Quadrature.hpp